nkrzv/nkrzv.github.io/_posts/2019-10-10-tt-bikes-redundant.md

 {% include youtubePlayer.html id=page.youtubeId3 %}

 And this is the star of the show, the Montpillier TTT stage in 2009 Tour de France.
-A bit of a circus.
+A bit of a circus (fast forward to about 18:05).

 {% include youtubePlayer.html id=page.youtubeId4 %}